 - Toothbrush: When selecting a toothbrush for healthy gums, look for a soft-bristle brush that has bristles of varying heights to reduce irritation.
 This will help the toothbrush stimulate your gums and get into hard-to-reach areas.

 - Toothpaste: The American Dental Association (ADA) recommends brushing twice a day with an ADA-accepted fluoride toothpaste.
 Comprehensive all-in-one formulas such as Crest Pro-Health Toothpaste can provide a number of benefits that help care for your teeth and gums for a healthy mouth.
-All Crest Pro-Health toothpastes are triclosan free.
+You may also want to consider a toothpaste like Crest Gum Detoxify Deep Clean which is formulated specifically for you gums.
+It can reach and neutralize the plaque bacteria built up around the gum line that can cause bleeding gums and even gum disease.

 - Dental Floss: Flossing may be one of the most important things you can do to help prevent gum problems and maintain healthy gums.
 There are also types of soft floss that make flossing easier, so people with sensitive gums can have healthy gums.
 Another option: interdental devices such as dental picks and flossers can be used to clean between the teeth and promote healthy gums.